hajduakos/solidity-summit-demo/README.md

 This example illustrates the fine-grained specification possibilities for annotating functions with the data they can modify.
 It is possible to specify entire collections to be modified, or just particular members at particular indexes.
 Furthermore, modifications can be restricted with additional conditions.

 Run with `solc-verify.py 4-Modifications.sol`.

+Note that the private `set` function takes a local storage pointer, which can point to any entry within the contract so it declares `entries` as a whole for modifications.
+Furthermore, note that `update` calls `set`, which assigns the `set` member but `update` should only modify `data`.
+However, `update` requires the `set` member to be true so the `set` function does not really modify it with the assignment.

 ## 5-Quantifiers.sol
 An example contract that keeps track of a sorted (integer) sequence, illustrating the usage of _quantifiers_ in specification.

 Run with `solc-verify.py 5-Quantifiers.sol`.

 Note that this feature is not yet supported on the main branch.
 At the demo, commit [2365707](https://github.com/SRI-CSL/solidity/commit/236570742c1ff9b6d25792b34c7ab7f972ac28ad) was used.